nodejs/next-10/meetings/summit-nov-2021.md

     with signature.
   * Cannot just blindly buffer contact, need to make their payload a proper section of the binary
-  * Without signature os does not care if you have added to the binary, signature tools may strip out a section if it is a simple concat.
+  * Without signature OS does not care if you have added to the binary, signature tools may strip out a section if it is a simple concat.
   * Packer would need to